Blackhill, Glasgow: History

 Blackhill was developed as a council housing estate in the 1930s.
 Most of the new development was designated Rehousing, the lowest grade of council housing intended for those cleared from Glasgow's 19th century slums, particularly those in the Garngad (now Royston) area.
 The new buildings were three-storey, slate-roofed tenements built of reconstituted stone.
 The eastern side of Blackhill, nearer to Provanmill and Riddrie, was designated Intermediate, a grade up from Rehousing, and housing was of the cottage flat-type with front and rear gardens and a measure of landscaping in the streets ("Rehousing" areas cost £250 per house to build, while "Intermediate" areas cost £1000).
+A large swathe of the area was destroyed in 1990 to make way for the construction of the M80 motorway.

-The area has been historically been an area of deprivation and violence, and became notorious for ruthless crime gangs and drug dealing - however the local st.Paul’s church started a youth forum which aimed to combat these issues and create better lives and opportunities for the young people of Blackhill.
-Since starting up St.Paul’s has been responsible for a 96% decrease in violence within the area since 2006.
+The area has historically been one of deprivation and violence, and became notorious for ruthless crime gangs and drug dealing - however the local St. Paul's church started a youth forum which aimed to combat these issues and create better lives and opportunities for the young people of Blackhill.
+Since starting up St. Paul's has been responsible for a 96% decrease in violence within the area since 2006.